Managerial state

-The managerial state is a concept used in critiquing modern procedural democracy.
+The "managerial state" is a concept used in critiquing modern procedural democracy.
 The concept is used largely, though not exclusively, in paleolibertarian, paleoconservative, and anarcho-capitalist critiques of late modern state power in Western democracies.
-The term takes a pejorative context as a manifestation of Western decline.
 Theorists Samuel T. Francis and Paul Gottfried, developing ideas inspired by the analytical framework of James Burnham, say this is an ongoing regime that remains in power, regardless of what political party holds a majority.